Undergraduate Catalog

 429 Dynamic Meteorology II.
 (3) Examination of atmospheric fluid motion, including atmospheric kinematics, real and apparent forces, geostrophic and gradient winds, thermal winds, vorticity, quasi-geostrophy, and their application to numerical weather prediction.
 Prerequisites: METR 329 and MATH 133.
 2 hrs. lect.; 2 hrs. lab.

 432 Physical Meteorology.
-(3) Examination of atmospheric radiation and chemistry, including optical effects, acoustical phenomena, tropospheric and stratospheric chemical processes, and how these disciplines combine to determine Earth’s radiative equilibrium.
-Prerequisite: METR 120 and MATH 133, or consent of instructor.
-2 hrs. lect.; 2 hrs. lab.
+(3) Examination of atmospheric radiation and chemistry, including optical effects, acoustical phenomena, tropospheric and stratospheric chemical processes, and how these disciplines combine

 481 (Cross-listed with BIOL/CHEM/GEOL/ PHYS 481) Techniques and Issues in Science Teaching.
 (3) An interdisciplinary course wherein preservice middle and high school science teachers develop techniques and resources appropriate for their instructional program, deepen understanding of scientific concepts, and examine lab safety.
 Requires involvement in several professional development activities outside of class time.
 Not open to students with credit in BIOL/CHEM/GEOL/PHYS 481.
 Prerequisites: EDUC 439 and ENG 280 or equivalent.
-Corequisite: BIOL/CHEM/GEOL/METR/ PHYS 482.
+Corequisite: BIOL/CHEM/GEOL/METR/PHYS 482.

 482 (Cross-listed with BIOL/CHEM/GEOL/PHYS 482) Science in Context.
 (3) Interdisciplinary course for science majors in which students explore science through inquiry, the unifying principles of science, and the role of social contexts and ethics in science.
 Writing Instruction in the Disciplines (WID) course.
 Not open to students with credit in BIOL/CHEM/GEOL/PHYS 482.
-Prerequisites: senior standing in one of the following science majors—Biology, Chemistry, Physics, Geology, or Meteorology; ENG 280; or permission of instructor.
+Prerequisites: senior standing in one of the following science majors—Biology, Chemistry, Physics, or Meteorology; ENG 280; or permission of instructor.